rastog18/project-348/README.md

 ## Introduction

-This is a full-stack boilerplate using MongoDB, Express.js, React.js, and Node.js.
+This is a full-stack boilerplate using MongoDB, Express.js, React.js, Node.js, and Typescript.
+For the Javascript boilerplate, switch to the `js` branch.

 The `main` branch contains the starter code for a basic React project (initialized with `create-react-app`) using [MUI](https://mui.com) and an Express server connected to MongoDB.